regoclint/prac/Notes.md

 For contiguous number of subsets that equal a number, it monotonically increases so its sum of n-1 numbers
     numSubarrayProductLessThanK()
-Going reverse in a binary tree has only 1 path unlike going forward - reaching points
+Going reverse in a binary tree has only 1 path unlike going forward - reaching points Kadane's algo
+Tarjan's algo - Bridges
+Array deque can be used for front and back operations. sliding window

 Utility funcs